The Wood: Plot

 In the present day, while reminiscing, Roland becomes sick and accidentally vomits on Slim and Mike.
 Now, the men only have an hour left before the wedding and they have to get cleaned up, so they take their clothes to the cleaners.

 Mike, returning to their memories when they were juniors in high school, remembers them thinking about sex, ways to get it and making a lot of bets as to who has it first.
 Mike has a girlfriend and Alicia has a boyfriend.
 Despite both of them already being in a relationship with somebody else, one day Mike and Alicia walk to her house from the library talking about the homecoming dance.

 They listen to "If This World Were Mine" on the radio, the song to which they had the first dance.
 Alicia and Mike begin getting intimate, but Alicia stops him and tells Mike to retrieve a condom from Stacey's room.
 Mike finds a condom in Stacey's room.
 Before leaving, he has to hide under his bed, so as not to get caught when Stacey and his girlfriend come home.
-After they leave, Mike goes back to Alicia's room and they finally make love.
+After they leave, Mike goes back to Alicia's room and they have sex.
 Mike wins the bet, but he doesn't tell Roland and Slim out of respect for Alicia.

 It is revealed in the present that after high school, Alicia and Mike went their separate ways with Alicia going to attend Columbia University in New York while Mike decided to stay home and attend The University of Southern California even though Roland reveals that Mike could have followed her as he did get accepted into New York University.
 The boys finally make it to the wedding and Roland apologizes to a furious Lisa for leaving her worried.
 Before the ceremony begins, Mike has a fond exchange with a now-grown Alicia while Roland and Lisa get married.
 Mike reminisces on the homecoming dance, declaring that he, Roland and Slim will be the boys from "the Wood".